SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 Install the connector
 ----

-With each new commercial connector purchased, SixSq will provide you with a specific yum configuration.
+Once you have purchased a new commercial connector, SixSq will provide you with a specific yum configuration.
 Once your yum configuration is in place, you can install the connector executing the following command:

 	yum install slipstream-connector-ec2

-With the software installed, you need to restart the SlipStream service in order for it to take into account the new connector:
+With the software installed, you need to restart the SlipStream service in order for it to take the new connector into account:

 	service slipstream restart